Public Pricing API — Free JSON Endpoint

 What about rate limits and uptime?

 The endpoint is a static JSON file served from AWS Amplify's edge network — effectively unlimited throughput and no per-client rate limit.
 Responses are cached for 3600 seconds.
 If you need to poll more than once per hour, set If-None-Match with the ETag; 304 responses are free.
-For bulk historical data or webhooks on price changes, email hello@aipricing.guru.
+For bulk historical data, webhooks on price changes, permissions, corrections, or takedown requests, email info@aipricing.guru.

 Which providers are covered?